 This is the serial number for the receiver enclosure.
-For example, for a PwrPak7 this is the serial number for the entire PwrPak7.
+For example, on a PwrPak7 this is the serial number for the PwrPak7 enclosure, not the serial number of the GNSS card in the enclosure.

 Wi-Fi Receiver

 This is the model number for the Wi-Fi radio in the receiver.